-ENC1101 - English Composition I: 3 credit hours/45 clock hours.
+ENC1101 - English Composition I: 3 credit hours.

-Allows the student to study and apply rhetorical principles of writing in developing effective sentences, paragraphs, and essays, with particular emphasis on analyzing and writing expository prose about short fiction and non-fiction prose.
-Students' essays will be based upon their readings of a variety of texts on various topics.
-The course includes the use of various computer applications, including word-processing and the Internet.
+Allows the student to study and apply rhetorical principles of writing to develop effective sentences, paragraphs, and essays, with particular emphasis on analyzing and writing expository prose about short fiction and non-fiction prose.
+Student essays will be based on a variety of texts on various topics.
+The course uses various computer applications, including word processing and the Internet.
 Prerequisite(s): None

-ENC1102 - English Composition II: 3 credit hours/45 clock hours
+ENC1102 - English Composition II: 3 credit hours.